Waste Performance

 Annual Waste Generation

-The Annual Waste Performance graph shows our annual waste generation in tonnes for the years 2016 to 2020.
+The Annual Waste Performance graph shows our annual waste generation data for the last 5 calendar years.
+The data for the current year is updated quarterly.

 Each year's generation data are divided into the following streams: